mcfarljm/fortwrap/docs/manual.md

 ### Strings

 FortWrap provides powerful support for processing strings.
-This is a difficult language feature to handle well, and the Fortran standard for string interoperability is not much help.

 FortWrap can wrap any scalar string arguments that are either `INTENT(IN)` or `INTENT(OUT)`.
 The string length may be assumed (`len=*`), a literal constant, or a named constant from an `INTEGER, PARAMETER` declaration that FortWrap has already parsed.

 Strings that are `INTENT(IN)` are wrapped as `const char*`: this